 The H-Back Tight End – Quarterback and Wide Receiver Support

-When the team goes for a passing play, they don’t have much use for a halfback, so they replace that position for a second tight end, also labeled “H-Back.”
-As such, their job is to block the incoming “sam linebacker” or the cornerback (CB) aiming for the wide receiver.
-Sometimes may also have to block the occasional defensive end who slips past the guard and the offense’s tackle to take down the quarterback (QB).
+When the team goes for a passing play, they don’t have much use for a halfback, so they replace that position with a second tight end, also labeled “H-Back.”
+As such, their job is to block the incoming “Sam linebacker” or the cornerback (CB) aiming for the wide receiver.
+Sometimes may also have to block the occasional defensive end, which slips past the guard and the offense’s tackle to take down the quarterback (QB).

-These are the most traditional roles that tight ends used to fill as extra blockers, but nowadays, most formations will include up to two tight ends, one of which will most likely play as an extra receiver for the quarterback to consider if there are no other receivers open.
+These are the most traditional roles that tight ends used to fill as extra blockers.
+Still, nowadays, most formations will include up to two tight ends, one of which will most likely play as an extra receiver for the quarterback to consider if no other receivers are open.

 Most of the time, defenders don’t expect the tight end to receive the ball, so they focus on taking down the quarterback and the wideout.
 That gap in coverage and the tight end’s eligibility gives the quarterback another option to pass the ball to in case the other receivers are compromised.

 Tight ends and quarterbacks working in tandem make for great passing offensives.
 Take the Chargers tight end Antonio Gates and quarterback Phillip Rivers.
-89 of Gate’s 100 touchdown passes were thrown by Rivers.
+Rivers threw Eighty-nine of Gate’s 100 touchdown passes.

 Misleading the Defense:

 In the tight-end stick concept, also known as the stick option, two receivers go for an outside release.
 The cornerback and the “will linebacker” will try to block or tackle the receivers while both: the right guard and the right tackle block the defensive tackle (DT) and the defensive end (DE), thus making an opening in the line for the tight end to dive through.